-In Dáil Éireann, Mary serves on the following committees:
+In Dáil Éireann, Mary served on the following committees:

 Mary also served as a County Councillor on Dún Laoghaire Rathdown County Council.
 She was elected for two consecutive terms in June 2004 and re-elected in June 2009.

 Mary successfully ran her own business in the past and is extremely supportive of local business and enterprise.
-Mary continues to work closely with Business Associations and businesses in the Dún Laoghaire Constituency and has held a number of conferences for local businesses.
+Mary continues to work closely with Business Associations and Chambers of Commerce and businesses in the Dún Laoghaire Constituency and has held a number of conferences for local businesses.

 Mary lives in Cabinteely and is a mother of two sons.
 Her favourite day off work is spent in Croke Park with her family and friends.